 You will also need to turn down the thermostat if you want to save money.
-That’s because space heaters are used on top of your central heating to solve heating inadequacies.
+That’s because space heaters for large are used on top of your central heating to solve heating inadequacies.
 You will also need to remember to turn off the space heater when you’re not using it.

 Electric vs. Gas Space Heaters